Automorphism group functors of algebraic superschemes: introduction

 The paper is organized as follows.
 In the first section we remind the definitions of superschemes as $\Bbbk$-functors and as geometric superspaces.
 Due \emph{Comparison Theorem} (see \cite[Theorem 5.14]{maszub1}, or \cite[I, \S 1, 4.4]{gabdem}) these categories are equivalent each to other, and we freely use them throughout.

 In the second section we remind the definitions and the standard properties of separated, proper and smooth morphisms of superschemes.
 In the third, fourth and fifth section we develope a fragment of the theory of Noetherian formal superschemes.
 In most cases the proofs are similar to the purely even case, but in some cases the so-called \emph{even reducibility} is used.
-For example, one can prove that a Noetherian formal superscheme $\mathfrak{X}$ is proper over another Noetherian formal superscheme $\mathfrak{Y}$ if and only if the Noetherian formal scheme $\mathfrak{X}_0$ is proper over the Noetherian formal scheme $\mathfrak{Y}_0$.
+For example, one can prove that a Noetherian formal superscheme $\mathfrak{X}$ is proper over another Noetherian formal superscheme $\mathfrak{Y}$ if and only if the Noetherian formal scheme $\mathfrak{X}_0$ is proper over the Noetherian formal scheme $\mathfrak{Y}_0$ if and only if the Noetherian formal scheme $\mathfrak{X}_{ev}$ is proper over the Noetherian formal scheme $\mathfrak{Y}_{ev}$.
+This reduction of the properties of superschemes to the properties of schemes allows the use of theorems from algebraic geometry to prove their super analogues.

 In the sixth section we prove some auxiliary properties of $\mathcal{O}_X$-supermodules, those will be needed later.
 In the seventh section we introduce a superized version of \v{C}ech cohomologies and prove some standrad theorems about.
 In the eighth section we recall Levelt's theorem on pro-representable functors and apply it to the category of superalgebras.
 In the ninth section we recall the definition of \emph{formal neighborhood} $\mathbb{N}_x(\mathbb{X})$ of a $\Bbbk$-point $x$ of superscheme $\mathbb{X}$, regarded as a $\Bbbk$-subfunctor of $\mathbb{X}$.
 It is nothing else but the functor of points of the formal completion of $X$ along the closed supersubscheme $Y\simeq\mathrm{SSpec}(\Bbbk)$, such that $|Y|=\{x\}$.